reiryuki/Moto-Dolby-Audio-FX-Magisk-Module/README.md

 - If Moto Dolby force close, reinstall again!

 ## Optional
-- Install Audio Modification Library module or [ACDB module](https://t.me/viperatmos) (Android 9 & 10 only) (choose one, don't use both!) if you using multiple audio mods together with Viper or Waves Maxx or any else.
+- Install Audio Modification Library module or [ACDB module](https://t.me/viperatmos) (Android 10 and bellow only) (choose one, don't use both!) if you using multiple audio mods together with Viper or Waves Maxx or any else.
-- Moto Dolby v1.2 and up can be working together with Moto Waves v2.0 and up.
-Use AML or ACDB for it.
-- You can rename dax-default to use more bass enhancer boost.
+- You can rename dax-default extension to .xml to use more bass enhancer boost.
+See /data/adb/modules_update/MotoDolby/system/vendor/etc/dolby/.

 ## Attention!
 - Always make nandroid backup before install or updating version, these are just experiments!